gilltrick/tube/README.md

 you can print data like poplular categories or actors you can easy modify the print function to access all data

+#API
+run the api from terminal to automate your payments python api.py -listenLoop

 *You can easy build the frontend for those functions.
 I run them from the terminal so feel free to help me to update this app